 She has successfully worked on numerous cases before the Court of Justice of the European Union, as well as administrative procedures before the European Union Intellectual Property Office (EUIPO), the European Patent Office (EPO), and the Italian Patent and Trademark Office (UIBM).

-Maria assists clients also in transactional matters such as licensing, technology and knowhow transfers, privative transfers, distribution, coexistence, confidentiality, and protection of trade secrets.
+Maria also assists clients with licensing, technology and knowhow transfers, privative transfers, distribution, coexistence, confidentiality, and protection of trade secrets.

-Maria’s experiences include trademarks, design, industrial secrets, unfair competition, and copyright.
+Maria’s experience also includes trademarks, design, industrial secrets, unfair competition, and copyright.

 Maria graduated from the Università Cattolica del Sacro Cuore of Milan in 2000.
-At the same time, she also earned a master’s degree in intellectual property from the Intellectual Property Center – IPC, Verona (course currently offered by PoliMi Politecnico di Milano).
-She earned an advanced university degree in European patent disputes at the CEIPI (Centre d’Etudes Internationales de la Propriété Intellectuelle), University of Strasbourg, France.
+At the same time, she also earned a master’s degree in intellectual property from the Intellectual Property Center – IPC, Verona (currently offered by PoliMi Politecnico di Milano as the trademarks and patents course).

-She is a member of the European Patent Litigation Association (EPLIT) and of the Chiefs in Intellectual Property (ChIPs) network.
+She currently serves as secretary of the IP and Antitrust Commission of the Milan Bar Association and is a member of the Unified Patent Court group.
+She is also a member of the Licensing Executives Society (LES) Italy, the European Patent Litigation Association (EPLIT), and the Chiefs in Intellectual Property (ChIPs) network.

 Before joining Portolano Cavallo, Maria worked for a leading industrial property consulting firm.